 You can participate in the many activities available here.

-This is another famous historical site to see in Lexington.
+Ashland: The Henry Clay Estate is another famous historical site in Lexington.

 Designed in Italian style, this large building is built in the middle of vast green expanses.